Body Contouring Liposuction Surgery and Plastic Surgery For Reduction of Stubborn Fat

 - Speak with a past patient that has had the procedure – call or contact us

 - Browse our Frequently Asked Questions including how to choose a Surgeon for your procedure

-Please contact us using this form to arrange to book a consultation with one of our Liposuction Surgeons in Melbourne, Williamstown or Berwick.
-Be sure to ask for our FREE GUIDE to LIPOSUCTION.
+Please contact us using this form to arrange to book a consultation with Dr Rohit Kumar in Melbourne.

 Send an enquiry form today or phone (03) 8849 1444.